 Licensed deer hunters are restricted to culling the number and sex, and species of deer contained in the annual cull programme.

-Coillte require all hunters to maintain records of all deer and certain native game quarry species shot on its lands and return this information at the end of the hunting season.
+Coillte require all hunters to maintain records of all deer and certain native game quarry species shot on its lands and return this information via HAMS at the end of every shoot event.